tdilauro/Simplified-wiki/Elasticsearch.md

 The query parser is a class called `QueryParser`.
 It doesn't have any Elasticsearch code in it, just string processing.
 The goal is to identify information that we understand, and _remove_ it from the query string so it doesn't send Elasticsearch down the wrong path.

 Any identifiable information in the query string becomes one or more filters on the work fields: `fiction`, `target_age`, `audience`, and/or `genres.term`.
+That part of the query runs in filter context.
 The rest of the query string, the part we don't understand, becomes a "simple query string" type query, similar to the one used in the first hypothesis.
+This part of the query runs in query context.

 So, `asteroids nonfiction` becomes a "simple query string" query against `asteroids` with a filter restricting it to nonfiction. `romance billionare` becomes a "simple query string" against `billionare` with a filter restricting it to the "Romance" genre. `age 10 and up` becomes an empty query that gives the same score to all children's books for age 10 and up, and ignores every other book.